 Dear Members of the Search Committee:

-I am writing to apply for the Postdoctoral fellowship in Microeconomics in Amsterdam School of Economics beginning Fall 2016.
-I am currently a doctoral candidate at the University of Connecticut, and fully expect to complete my PhD degree requirements by May 2016.
-I am extremely interested in obtaining the postdoctoral fellowship position at Amsterdam School of Economics, where I can continue my research on behavioral and experimental economics (especially the study of corrupt collaboration), contribute to its focus on economic education, and engage in other professional activities.
+I am writing to apply for the Postdoctoral Fellowship in Microeconomics at the Amsterdam School of Economics beginning in fall 2016.
+I am currently a doctoral candidate at the University of Connecticut and fully expect to complete my PhD requirements by May 2016.
+I am extremely interested in the postdoctoral fellowship position at the Amsterdam School of Economics, where I hope to continue my research on behavioral and experimental economics (especially the study of corrupt collaboration), contribute to the school’s focus on economics education, and engage in other professional activities.

 My main research interest is behavioral and experimental economics.
 Specifically, my work has focused on behavioral game theory.
 In my dissertation, I employ laboratory experiments to examine the effect of individual characteristics on belief formation and decision-making.
 In particular, I look at the mechanism that causes corrupt collaboration in laboratory bribery games.
-I also make some contributions to experimental methodology by I look at how the interaction between individual real-life experience and the experimental framing affects people’s decisions.
-With insights gathered from the laboratory experiments and the psychology literatures, I further extend my dissertation to examine how individual characteristics influence people’s decisions and outcomes in real life.
-A central emphasis of my research is to bridge economics and psychology, looking at how certain mental rules of thumb, cognitive bias, individual differences, and interpersonal relationships lead to individual judgments and decisions that will deviate from theoretical, optimal decisions.
-I am excited to continue my research in the Amsterdam School of Economics, and then to expand their potential with the support of our department faculty.
+I also contribute to experimental methodology by looking at how the interaction between individual real-life experience and the experimental framing affects people’s decisions.
+With insights gathered from the laboratory experiments and the psychology literature, I further extend my dissertation to examine how individual characteristics influence people’s decisions and outcomes in real life.
+A central emphasis of my research is to bridge economics and psychology, investigating how certain mental rules of thumb, cognitive biases, individual differences, and interpersonal relationships lead to individual judgments and decisions that deviate from theoretical, optimal decisions.
+I am excited to continue my research at the Amsterdam School of Economics and then to expand its potential with the support of the department faculty.

-Since March 2015, I have initiated a long-term research program with scholars from the United States (Harvard University), Canada (the University of Waterloo) and China (Jianghan University).
-We aim to explore how individual characteristics and institutional factors jointly affect corrupt activities both in the laboratory experiment and in real life.
+Since March 2015, I have initiated a long-term research program with scholars from the United States (Harvard University), Canada (University of Waterloo), and China (Jianghan University).
+We aim to explore how individual characteristics and institutional factors jointly affect corrupt activities both in a laboratory experiment and in real life.
 This goal is perfectly in line with the objective of the “root of corruption” project.
 We will conduct a series of experiments in colleges from different countries.
-I expect to collaborate with colleagues at Faculty of Economics and Business – Amsterdam School of Economics to grow this program in the future.
+I hope to collaborate with colleagues at the Faculty of Economics and Business – Amsterdam School of Economics to grow this program in the future.

-During my graduate training, I have built my confidence and genuine interest in teaching.
-I enjoy working directly with students both in and out of the classroom.
-At the core of my teaching philosophy is my principal goal, which is to foster careful, independent and critical thinking among each and every member of my classroom community.
-I have taught a variety of courses in economics, including intermediate microeconomics, intermediate macroeconomics, introductory econometrics and game theory.
-I am very committed to undergraduate education.
-In addition, I also have served as tutor for the PhD preliminary exam.
-I am able to teach graduate level microeconomics and game theory.
-I look forward to the opportunity to develop new courses that relate to behavioral and experimental economics.
+During my graduate training, I have built my confidence and developed a genuine interest in teaching.
+I enjoy working directly with students inside and outside the classroom.
+At the core of my teaching philosophy is my principal goal, which is to foster careful, independent, and critical thinking in each and every member of my classroom community.
+I have taught a variety of courses in economics, including intermediate microeconomics, intermediate macroeconomics, introductory econometrics, and game theory; I am committed to undergraduate education.
+In addition, I have served as tutor for the PhD preliminary exam.
+I am qualified to teach graduate-level microeconomics and game theory.
+In addition, I look forward to the opportunity to develop new courses that relate to behavioral and experimental economics.